aoancea/dynamic-decorator/README.md

 ## Nuget

 ## Contribute & Develop
-We've set up a separate document for our [contribution guidelines](https://github.com/aoancea/dynamic-decorator/blob/master/CONTRIBUTING.md)
+Here you can find a document with the [contribution guidelines](https://github.com/aoancea/dynamic-decorator/blob/master/CONTRIBUTING.md)